envelabs/enve-labs-linux-sa-training/kops.md

 # Kops - Kubernetes Operations
-Kops is Kubernetes cluster tool used to orchestrate the applications deployment against the cloud
+Kops is a Kubernetes cluster tool used to orchestrate the applications deployment against the cloud

 ### Cluster config